 Humidity is also important.
-If you are planning on storing your wine without a wine cooling unit you will have to pay particular attention to the humidity levels within your storage space year round.
+If you are planning on storing your wine without a wine cooling unit you will have to pay particular attention to the humidity levels within your storage space year-round.
 Too much humidity may cause mold growth and labels to peel.
 Too little humidity will cause corks to dry and premature aging of the wine.
-Keep in mind that a dehumidifier or humidifier may both be required depending upon the region of the country and season of the year.
+Keep in mind that a dehumidifier or humidifier may both be required depending upon the region of the country and the season of the year.

 Already have a room in mind for storing your wine?
 See what Wine Guardian cooling system you’ll need.